-Ideally, you will have prepared for a power outage, but that does not always happen for a number of reasons.
-That being said, there are ways to help your tank retain what heat it does have and to add heat to keep it where it should be.
+Ideally, you will have prepared for a power outage, but that does not always happen.
+There are ways to help your tank retain what heat it does have and to add heat to keep it where it should be.

 Retain the Existing Heat

 The first thing to do when the power goes out is to quickly take steps to retain the heat that is already in the aquarium.
 Heat rises, and newspaper has amazing insulation properties.
 By wrapping the outside of the tank with thick layers of newspaper, covering the top and blocking off any hood vents, you can prevent heat from rising and escaping from the aquarium.
-In all likelihood, you won't be running the aquarium lights, but if you have a power source to do so, DO NOT cover the light hood, as this is a potential fire hazard.
-If you don't have newspaper, towels or a blanket can be used.
+In all likelihood, you will not be running the aquarium lights, but if you have a power source to do so, do not cover the light hood, which is a potential fire hazard.
+If you do not have newspaper, towels or a blanket can be used.

 Manually Generate Heat

-Once steps have been taken to retain the existing heat in the aquarium, here's how you can begin generating it to keep the aquarium warmed up.
+Once steps have been taken to retain the existing heat in the aquarium, look at how you can begin generating heat to keep the aquarium warm.

-- Pour the boiled water into any type of sturdy plastic container that can be tightly sealed, but more importantly will not melt due to the high temperature of the water.
-We tested this method using clean one-gallon bleach jugs, and these worked very well.
+- Pour the boiled water into any type of sturdy plastic container that can be tightly sealed, and more importantly, will not melt due to the high temperature of the water.
+This method was tested using clean one-gallon bleach jugs, and it worked fine.

 - Place the hot water-filled container in the aquarium and let it float.
 When the container starts to cool off, refill or replace it with a newly filled one.

-- Remember, heat rises, therefore much of the warm water generated by the container will be at the surface.
-A good way to circulate the water throughout the aquarium is to pour aquarium water over the container, which is also the way to generate oxygen manually when the power goes out.
+- A good way to circulate the water throughout the aquarium is to pour aquarium water over the container, which is also a way to generate oxygen manually.